Government halts engagement with NUS over antisemitism allegations

 The Government is to suspend all engagement with the National Union of Students amid long-standing concerns about antisemitism in the body.

-Universities Minister Michelle Donelan has order the NUS to be removed from all the Department for Education (DfE) departmental groups and replaced with alternative student representation.
+Universities minister Michelle Donelan has ordered the NUS to be removed from all the Department for Education (DfE) departmental groups and replaced with alternative student representation.

 She has requested the DfE’s arm’s-length bodies, such as the Office for Students, to take similar action and said that the NUS would receive no government funding.